mad-lab/transit/src/pytransit/doc/source/CGI.rst

     > python3 ../../../transit.py CGI extract_abund RIF_D1_combined_counts.txt samples_metadata.txt DMSO sgRNA_info.txt uninduced_ATC_counts.txt RIF 1  >  RIF_D1_frac_abund.txt

 The result of this command should be a file with a set of comments at the top, detailing the libraries used (DMSO and RIF).
-There should be a total of 17 columns, the last 12 of which are the calculated abundances, the first is the sgRNA ids followed by the orf/gene the sgRNA is targeting, uninduced ATC values, and sgRNA strength.
+There should be a total of 17 columns, the last 12 of which are the calculated abundances, the first is the sgRNA ids followed by the orf/gene the sgRNA is targeting, uninduced ATC values, and sgRNA efficiency.

 **Step 3: Run the CRISPRi-DR model**
 ::